MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ##### Xamarin.Forms

-For creating a Xamarin.Forms application targeting both iOS and Android platforms, you need to create two applications in the App Center portal - one for each platform.
-Creating two apps will give you two App secrets - one for iOS and another one for Android.
-Open your **App.xaml.cs** (or your class that inherits from `Xamarin.Forms.Application`) in your shared or portable project and add the method below in the `OnStart()` override method.
+To create a Xamarin.Forms app targeting both Android and iOS platforms, you must create two apps in the App Center portal - one for each platform.
+Creating two apps will give you two App secrets - one for Android and another one for iOS.
+Open the project's `App.xaml.cs` (or your class that inherits from `Xamarin.Forms.Application`) in the shared or portable project and add the `Start()` call inside the `OnStart()` override method.

 ```csharp
 AppCenter.Start("ios={Your Xamarin iOS App Secret};android={Your Xamarin Android App secret}", typeof(Distribute));